alirobe/yt-archive/README.md

 # yt-archive

-A lightweight Docker container for archiving YouTube channels using `yt-dlp`.
+A lightweight Docker container for archiving personal YouTube channels using `yt-dlp`.

 This repo is provided as-is, because it does what I want.
+It contains minimal code, so it should be trustable.
+(The serve_file and generate_rss_feed functions can be removed if not needed)

-If you want to make customizations to this, fork it, adopt it, whatever, please go ahead.
+If you want it to do what you want, go ahead and fork it, adopt it, whatever.
+I don't care, but I also can't guarantee I'll be around to give support or accept pull requests.

-I am not interested in providing support or accepting pull requests, unless you are requesting to adopt the project.

-## Overview
+## Setting this up

-You need to map `/data/`, and create a file called `channels.txt` in the root of it.
-This file contains newline delimited youtube channel names.

-The container reads YouTube channel names and keep those channels mirrored locally in folders of the same name.
+The container reads YouTube channel list and keep those channels mirrored locally in folders of the same name.

 It runs whenever it recieves a GET request to the path `/go` on its exposed port.
 This can be used for scheduling or testing.

 You can add this GET request to any task scheduler to ensure it happens regularly. yt-dlp does not re-download videos.
-For example powershell `curl "http://127.0.0.1:8205/go"` could be scheduled easily enough
+For example bash/powershell `curl "http://127.0.0.1:8781/go"` could be scheduled easily enough, and you can also run this in the browser if you want a manual approach.

+Please note that to avoid throttling this won't download more than 10 videos per channel per execution.
+You could just run it every day until the archive is filled, as already downloaded videos don't count towards the quota.

+The archive also provides an RSS feed of the folders it controls.

-## Prerequisites
+## Setup

-- Docker
+- You need Docker
+- A folder mapped to `/data/`
-- A text file with the names of the YouTube channels to download, one per line.
+- A text file with the names of the YouTube channels to download, formatted as per `channels.txt.sample`, in the root.

 ## Building the Docker image